Pages

 Friday, March 29, 2024

-what is difference between upstream and downstream cluster in kubernets?
+what is difference between upstream and downstream cluster in kubernetes?

 In the context of Kubernetes, the terms "upstream" and "downstream" clusters refer to how Kubernetes clusters are arranged and interact with each other in a hierarchical or distributed architecture.
 Here's the difference between upstream and downstream clusters in Kubernetes: